 Academic themselves have noted a number of benefits to the method, including a quick development process, a reminder of the various types of activities that can be used and greater recognition of the benefits of different formats of teaching and learning.

 Here at The University of Manchester, the ABC workshops were initially piloted within the University of Manchester Worldwide team to help develop courses as part of their Clinical Bioinformatics distance learning master’s course.
 The team had shared their success in using the high-energy 90-minute workshops to develop plans for their modules.

 The FBMH eLearning team first became aware of the method when attending TELFest, The University of Sheffield’s technology enhanced learning festival.
 Here, the creators of the ABC method hosted a session on its use in higher education, and subsequently, this piqued our team’s interest on how it may be implemented in the design of courses within our faculty.

 Lizzie Lewis and Annie Pye spoke about their experiences using the ABC workshop in developing their Psychology units.
 They decided to use ABC for developing their new unit on Emotion for the Psychology BSc.
-They appreciated how quickly you could redesign a whole unit and had the ability to collaborate with other academics on their strategies for teaching and learning.
+They appreciated how quickly they could redesign a whole unit and have the ability to collaborate with other academics on their strategies for teaching and learning.
 Lizzie explained how it was easier to tailor activities to topics and being able to concentrate more on pedagogy when picking new learning activities.
 ABC was efficient, helpful, creative and “an obvious choice for quick progression”.